 This off-geometric font can easily be resized, as it was designed to be versatile; both long paragraphs and large headings can benefit from its style.
 The typeface has straight-cut lines and low curves, giving it a friendly and accessible feel.

 Now that you have so many awesome fonts for logos at your disposal, it’s time to get designing!
 Start experimenting with logo designs and see what works best for your brand.
-You can create a free logo with Tailor Brands; only pay if you love your design!
+You can create a logo for free with our tool; only pay if you love your design!

 Remember to choose a font that expresses your brand personality, so you can communicate your company’s values and goals to your customers directly through your logo.